jfftck/sqeezz/README.md

 `Singleton` - This will create a singleton for the class it is decorating.
 (This is the Decorator pattern and not the decorators that are a part of Python)

+`@singleton` - This is a class decorator that will wrap the class in the `Singleton` class above.

 `@strict_type` - This will throw a `TypeError` exception if the type is not a match.

 More information on the modifiers will be provided later...